|

 Disabled

-An individual, who has a disability that is expected to last at least 30 calendar days that significantly impairs his or her ability to be regularly employed or participate in welfare-to-work activities, is exempt from participation in WTW activities.
-This exemption is a time on aid exemption.
-To qualify for this exemption the individual shall:
+An individual who has a disability that is expected to last at least 30 calendar days and that significantly impairs their ability to be regularly employed or participate in WTW activities is exempt from participation in WTW activities.
+This exemption is a TOA exemption, and when the individual is receiving SSP, IHSS, SSDI, or Worker’s Compensation TDI, it is an extender.

 - Provide verification from a licensed practitioner of: